• Skip to primary navigation

 • Mac

-You won’t be able to access Internet, if the web browser on your computer comes up with “Server DNS address could not be found” error.
-You can find below the steps to fix this error in Google Chrome browser.
+You won’t be able to access the internet, if the Google Chrome browser installed on your computer is coming up with “Server DNS address could not be found” error message.

 Server DNS Address Could Not Be Found Error